 Connections such as these are known as "semi-rigid".
-Total frame analysis may therefore be carried out by substituting rigid joint connections with ones of finite strength, rotational stiffness and ductility.
+Total frame analysis may therefore be carried out by substituting rigid joint connections with ones of finite strength, rotational stiffness and ductility (Figs. 3-4).
 The relevant properties of connections are strength, stiffness and deformation capacity (ductility).
-The behaviour may be described in terms of the well-known moment-rotation $M-\phi$ data, idealised in Fig. 3, but in the case of precast concrete connections the semi rigidity is due to both material and large deflection effects.
+The behaviour may be described in terms of the well-known moment-rotation Mdata, idealised in Fig. 3, but in the case of precast concrete connections the semi rigidity is due to both material and large deflection effects.
 There is also a zone of influence beyond the immediate locality of the joint.
-Previous and new work has shown that this is approximately equal to the cross sectional dimensions of the adjoining beam and column members (Mahdi 1992).
-In this context it is very important that the M- φ characteristics of the connection are tailored to suit the stiffness and strength of the frame.
+Previous and new work has shown that this is approximately equal to the cross sectional dimensions of the adjoining beam and column members (Mahdi 1992, Görgün 1997).
+In this context, it is very important that the moment-relative rotation M- φ characteristics of the connection be tailored to suit the stiffness and strength of the frame.

-It is thought that the initial rotational stiffness J{is} in Fig. 3 of the connection is due mainly to the geometry of the joint, in particular in the manner in which it is constructed and the tolerances made for lack of fit etc. on-site.
+The initial rotational stiffness J{is} in Fig. 3 of the connection is due mainly to the geometry of the joint, in particular in the manner in which it is constructed and the tolerances made for lack of fit etc. on-site.
 This is particularly relevant in grouted and bolted joints where slippage may take place at low loads and give an artificially low stiffness.
-On the other hand, the ultimate strength of the connection M_u in Fig. 3 is due mainly to the strength of the critical materials in the joints, i.e., the crushing and shear strength of the concrete and the yield and tensile strengths of the reinforcements.
+On the other hand, the ultimate strength of the connection M_u in Fig. 3 is due mainly to the strength of the critical materials in the joints, i.e. the crushing and shear strength of the concrete and the yield and tensile strengths of the reinforcements.
 Finally, the ductility of the connection is mainly a function of the ductility of the reinforcement, but geometry plays a large part in this, particularly if the connection is over reinforced.
-If normative rules are to be developed to classify such connections, the geometric and material effects must be separated and accounted for in any single $M-\phi$ plot, where the general rotational stiffness J of the connection is given by the gradient of the M- φ curve as shown in Fig. 3.
+If normative rules are to be developed to classify such connections, the geometric and material effects must be φ = relative joint rotation (rad)